ts-docs/finch_old/README.md

 # finch

-A super fast and efficient template rendering engine for node.js!
+A super fast and efficient template rendering engine for node.js, inspired by **Handlebars**.

 ## Building blocks